Write an awesome esports & gaming cover letter (with examples)

 - Hi there,

-All of these are perfectly fine (with the exception of “To whom it may concern”), but we’ve seen that for Community Management, Marketing and Social Media role, the more informal “Hi there,” is a great choice.
+All of these are perfectly fine (with the exception of “To whom it may concern”), but we’ve seen that for community management, marketing and social media roles, the more informal “Hi there,” is a great choice.

 Most importantly, pick a salutation that suits your own character.
 You want your personality to shine through in this document, and this is how you set the tone from the very outset.